-Before performing a deployment, you should familiarize yourself with an overview of the Acquia Cloud Site Factory deployment process to understand how it updates your hosted websites.
-For the specific actions you need to take to take when deploying, see the following pages:
+Before performing a deployment, you should familiarize yourself with an overview of the Site Factory deployment process to understand how it updates your hosted websites.
+For the specific actions you need to take when deploying, see the following pages:

-acsf-initcommand to prepare your codebase for use on Acquia Cloud Site Factory
+Updating with the acsf-init command to prepare your codebase for use on Site Factory

 If you identify problems during the deployment process, you can hotfix a deployment in progress.